DataDog/hiring-engineers/answers-inprogress.md

 Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.

-gent check is:  mymetric.py
+Agent check is here: <a href=https://github.com/robdanz/hiring-engineers/blob/master/mymetric.py>mymetric.py</a>
 Change your check's collection interval so that it only submits the metric once every 45 seconds.
 <p><img src="http://spaceneedle.tancow.net/datadog/img5a.png">
 <p><img src="http://spaceneedle.tancow.net/datadog/img5b.png" width="500" height="332">

 Bonus Question Can you change the collection interval without modifying the Python check file you created?

-I did this by setting the min_collection_interval to 45 in the mymetric.yaml file.
+I did this by setting the min_collection_interval to 45 in the <a href=https://github.com/robdanz/hiring-engineers/blob/master/mymetric.yaml>mymetric.yaml</a> file.

 Visualizing Data: